Jaarden/luxtronic-glt-licensetool/README.md

 # BMS license creator
-Creates an USB drive that unlocks the BMS functionality on an Luxtronic managed heatpump
+Creates an USB drive that unlocks the BMS functionality on an Luxtronic managed heatpump.
+!!
+USE AT YOUR OWN RISK, i will not help unbricking heat pumps !!

 ```
 	Usage: ./licensetool <usb_path> [command] [license_count]